 Minimum of grade 5 in English.

-This course is a great starting point for students wishing to embark on a University Course, or employment within the Film Industry.
+This A Level course is a great starting point for students wishing to embark on a University Course, or employment within the Film Industry.
 During the course, students will develop practical skills such as filming and editing, as well as the analytical toolset to move into creative and academic fields involved with film production, research and journalism.